florisboard/florisboard/CONTRIBUTING.md

 the language's IETF BCP 47 code ([ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and [ISO 3166-1 region code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements)).
 For example, Dutch as spoken in Belgium is `nl-be`.
-Use a unique value for `id` to avoid possible crahses caused by duplicate ids.
+Use a unique value for `id` to avoid possible crashes caused by duplicate ids.

 Add the keyboard layout at `app/src/main/assets/ime/text/characters/<preferredLayout_name_here>.json`, with `code` referring to the characters codepoint and `label` being the